 It is Thanksgiving Day in Canada tomorrow.
 I believe that in Canada this day is very well timed in comparison to Thanksgiving Day for our American neighbours which is in late November.
 October is the time of harvest for us, when we are thankful for the abundance of fresh and healthy food that was grown during the summer.

 Do you have excuses for not having a garden?
-Do you struggle with finding the time, money, motivation or space to grow some vegetables, fruit or flowers?
+Do you struggle with finding the time, money, motivation or space to grow your own vegetables, fruit or flowers?

 The leaves are starting to turn orange and red and are falling.
 The days are cooler and nights are getting cold.
 It is fall in the Northern Hemisphere and time to start putting the garden to bed for winter.
 You need a Fall Garden Preparation Checklist - subscribe to the Tranquil Garden Newsletter to get your free copy.
 Due to overwhelming demand I have made the downloadable checklist available again for a limited time.
 But act now to subscribe to get it in your inbox.